rando-brando/FinancialModelingPrep.jl/README.md

 ## Disclaimer
 Data is provided by [Financial Modeling Prep](https://financialmodelingprep.com/developer/docs/) and requires a paid subscription to access some endpoints.

 Only endpoints available with a starter plan have been implemented.
-Function-to-endpoint mappings are provided below.
+Function to endpoint mappings are provided below.

 ## Installation
 ``` julia